dxnet-io/DXNet-Webex-API/README.md

 *   The student must enter the main event room via the DXNet API.
 *   And them the student must ask the DXNet bot, via API for the winner code.
 *   Once the student has obtained the code, he / she must go to the main room of the DXNet event 30º informatics days in webex teams and place the code.

-The Code entered will be analyzed and if it is correct the student will be informed that he / she completed the lab successfully.
+*   The Code entered will be analyzed and if it is correct, the student will be informed that he / she completed the lab successfully.